truher/all25/lib/src/main/java/org/team100/lib/subsystems/2p_parallel/README.md

 The fine joint, $q_2$, is capable of much faster acceleration, and so makes up the difference.

+Another use case is cascaded PID control: the coarse joint responds relatively slowly, and the fine joint responds more quickly:

 ## Kinematics

 Redundant mechanisms have nonunique inverse kinematics, so the problem needs to be solved